 The comment was in a way prophetic since that’s sort of what has happened with Go.
 In the sense that people started using what is essentially a low level language to write web applications.

 Go fits procedural programmers naturally: Since many programmers start out thinking procedurally and debugging code in order to understand it, it should come naturally to many developers.

 There are few conceptual components of Go.
-Like C, it’s not really a difficult language to learn (though there are some constructs related to goroutines that looks like false friends).
+Like C, it’s not really a difficult language to learn (though there are some constructs related to GoRoutines that looks like false friends).

 There are rudimentary reflection capabilities, why you could implement some standard meta programming patterns found in Java/C#.

 Go has short compilation time.
 This can improve developer happiness (reduce the code/compile/try cycle).
-It is also easy to use in non standard editors (as opposed to c#/Java).
+It is also easy to use in non standard editors (as opposed to C#/Java).

-Compared to some other more mature languages like c# and Java: Go produces smaller docker deliverables.
+Compared to some other more mature languages like C# and Java: Go produces smaller docker deliverables.
 Though if you really care about the size of your deliverables Go might not be the optimal language (but perhaps good enough).